vivax3794/natrix/docs/src/assets.md

 # Assets

+> [!IMPORTANT]
+> Similar to CSS, assets do not work without the natrix cli as a bundler.

 Assets can be bundled with the `asset!` macro, it will include the given file path (relative to the crates `Cargo.toml`), the macro expands to the runtime path of the asset (prefixed with `/`, or `base_path` if set)

 ```rust,ignore